FAQs about getting a massage.

 Plan in advance.
 Glasgow city centre has 2 train stations, and the subway.
 All within a 5 minute walk of my location.

 If you do drive, you can park at Buchanan Galleries shopping centre and walk down the hill, OR my favourite is to head to a subway park and ride (Shields Road) and you can park as well as get a return ticket for £7.70 with no time limit on your stay.
-Whatever you decide, planning ahead is for the win.
+Whatever you decide, planning ahead is a good idea.

 Number 34 West George Street is the doorway to the right of Cafe Nero if you are facing it.
 Take the lift to the 2nd floor - The Glasgow Treatment Rooms